 Each incoming first-year student is assigned a first-year advisor, who is prepared to advise new students about any major or career path and who might not be a professor in the student's intended major.
 First-year advisors begin advising students upon admission to the College and usually continue at least through the initial fall semester.
 After the initial fall semester, students may be placed with advisors with expertise in the area of their declared major.
-All students are required to declare a major upon entry to the College but may change their major at any time.
+All students may change their major at any time.
 Transfer students are assigned either a first-year advisor or an advisor in their declared major; depending on their point of entry to Centenary.